- Liquid biopsy technology can find 13 types of cancers within a very short time of only two hours, and with 99% accuracy.

 While the use of miRNA technology enables simpler, more precise and affordable detection of cancer, there is a non-negligible downside: we cannot determine the position of cancer or type of cancerous organ in the body with this analysis.
 Subsequent procedures such as medical imaging diagnosis are necessary to identify a position of cancer.
 So, the Japanese National Health Insurance may not cover this miRNA liquid biopsy anytime soon.
 First applications will be practical in private health checkup service or employee health check systems sponsored by Japanese major companies, which encourage health promotion for employees.
 Additionally, some life or non-life insurance companies might implement this new liquid biopsy service for insurance purchasers as a special contract.

 Progressive miRNA technology has the potential power to bring disruptive changes to current service models for early diagnosis of cancer in the future.
-By combining miRNA detection data with rapidly developing AI and big health database, we might be able to realize the identification of cancerous organ types by using liquid biopsy.
+By combining miRNA detection data with rapidly developing AI and big health database, we might be able to realise the identification of cancerous organ types by using liquid biopsy.
 If we can detect specific types of early stage cancers with a single test, this could replace medical imaging, endoscopy and conventional biopsy, etc. in health check services.

 Moreover, a new technology derived from miRNA liquid biopsy may promote the development of new biotherapies or more precise estimation tools of recurrence and prognosis of cancer.
 It probably will not be that long until we can specifically detect many types of early stage cancers, quickly and less costly using miRNA liquid biopsy.
 With regard to liquid biopsy, additional international research collaboration will be necessary to accrete the study to shorten the time for clinical application.